od1am/bolt/README.md

-# Bolt BitTorrent Client
+# Bolt

-A BitTorrent client written in Zig, featuring support for both HTTP and UDP trackers, multi-file torrents, and concurrent peer connections.
+A BitTorrent client implementation  written in Zig.

-## Features

-- Bencode parsing and serialization
-- Torrent file parsing (single and multi-file)
-- HTTP and UDP tracker support
-- BitTorrent peer wire protocol
-- Piece verification with SHA-1 hashing
-- Concurrent downloads from multiple peers with simultaneous connections
-- Thread pool for peer management
-- Download progress tracking and metrics
-- Automatic peer discovery and connection management

 ## Building